 Fortunately…

-For this reason, many individuals who suffer from a TIA may not even seek out medical treatment.
+Many of these symptoms will quickly disappear within the first 24 hours, and in some cases, people may only experience symptoms of their TIA for a few minutes.
+This is why many individuals who suffer from a TIA may not even seek out medical treatment.
 And for those that do, Aspirin combined with clopidogrel (Plavix) will often be prescribed.

 What kind of information will the insurance companies ask me or be interested in regarding my TIA?

+They may also ask about any other health issues you have, such as high blood pressure or diabetes, as these conditions can increase the risk of stroke.
 Additionally, they may also ask about your lifestyle, including your diet, exercise habits, and any risky behaviors such as smoking or excessive alcohol consumption, as these factors can also impact your risk of stroke and other health issues.

-Also, it’s a good idea to know what is in your medical records and to discuss your health history with your doctor before completing the application to ensure that you have all of the necessary information.
+Also, it’s a good idea to know what is in your medical records and to discuss your health history with your doctor before completing the application to ensure you have all the necessary information.

 What life insurance rate can I qualify for if I’ve had a TIA?

-And as you can see, there are a lot of variables that can come into play when trying to determine what kind of “rate” an individual who have suffered from a previous Transient Ischemic Attack or Mini Stroke.
+Your life insurance rates are determined by your life insurance health rating the company you apply with assigns to you, and as you can see, there are a lot of variables that can come into play when trying to determine what kind of “rate” an individual has suffered from a previous Transient Ischemic Attack or Mini Stroke.
+This is why it’s challenging to know what kind of “rate” you might be able to qualify for without first speaking with you directly.

 Category #1.

-The first group will be those who suffered form a TIA made a full recovery and don’t seem to have any “other” pre-existing medical conditions or family history of cardiovascular disease.
+The first group will be those who suffered from a TIA, made a full recovery, and don’t seem to have any “other” pre-existing medical conditions or family history of cardiovascular disease.
+In cases like these, most life insurance companies typically “note” one’s TIA but do not speed it up too much.

 Instead…